-The American Recovery and Reinvestment Act of 2009 (ARRA) provides for Medicare and Medicaid incentive payments beginning in 2011 to hospitals, physicians, and certain other professionals that implement and achieve meaningful use of certified electronic health record (EHR) technology in ways that demonstrate improved quality, safety, and effectiveness of care.
+The American Recovery and Reinvestment Act of 2009 (ARRA) provides for Medicare and Medicaid incentive payments to hospitals, physicians, and certain other professionals that implement and achieve meaningful use of certified electronic health record (EHR) technology in ways that demonstrate improved quality, safety, and effectiveness of care.
 Eligibility for annual Medicare incentive payments is dependent upon providers demonstrating meaningful use of EHR technology in each period over a four-year period.
 An initial Medicaid incentive payment is available to providers that adopt, implement or upgrade certified EHR technology, but must demonstrate continued meaningful use of EHR technology in subsequent years in order to qualify for additional payments.
 Hospitals may be eligible for both Medicare and Medicaid EHR incentive payments; however, physicians and other professionals may be eligible for either Medicare or Medicaid incentive payments, but not both.
-Hospitals that are meaningful users under the Medicaid EHR incentive payment program are deemed meaningful users under the Medicaid EHR incentive payment program and do not need to meet additional criteria imposed by a state.
+Hospitals that are meaningful users under the Medicaid EHR incentive payment program are deemed meaningful users under the Medicaid EHR incentive payment program are deemed meaningful users under the Medicaid EHR incentive payment program and do not need to meet additional criteria imposed by a state.

-Aurora recognizes Medicare and Medicaid EHR incentive payments in the consolidated statements of operations and changes in unrestricted net assets when compliance with the specified meaningful use criteria is reasonably assured.
-Aurora recognized approximately \$12.4 million and \$26.8 million of EHR incentive payments as other revenue for the years ended December 31, 2015 and 2014, respectively.
-Payments recognized under the program decreased in 2015, as under the terms of the program, Medicare and Medicaid incentive payments decline with each year of participation.
+Aurora recognizes Medicare and Medicaid EHR incentive payments in the accompanying consolidated statements of operations and changes in unrestricted net assets when compliance with the specified meaningful use criteria is reasonably assured.
+Aurora recognized approximately \$7.3 million and \$12.4 million of EHR incentive payments as other revenue for the years ended December 31, 2016 and 2015, respectively.
+Payments recognized under the program decreased in 2016, as under the terms of the program, Medicare and Medicaid incentive payments decline with each year of participation.

-Other Expenses-Other expense primarily consists of taxes, media purchases, insurance, professional education, and banking fees.
+Other Expenses - Other expense primarily consists of taxes, media purchases, insurance, professional education, and banking fees.

-Other Nonoperating (Loss) Income-Net-Revenues and expenses from delivering health care services and other activities that are consistent with Aurora's ongoing major or central purposes are reported in operations.
-Income and losses that arise from transactions that are peripheral or incidental to Aurora's main purpose, such as certain investment income; income and losses attributable to disposition of property, plant, and equipment; income or loss attributable to extinguishment of debt; and equity income in non-health related joint ventures, are included in other nonoperating (loss) income, net.
+Other Nonoperating Income (Loss)-Net - Revenues and expenses from delivering health care services and other activities that are consistent with Aurora's ongoing major or central purposes are reported in operations.
+Income and losses that arise from transactions that are peripheral or incidental to Aurora's main purpose, such as certain investment income; income and losses attributable to sale of property, plant, and equipment; income or loss attributable to extinguishment of debt; and equity income in non-health related joint ventures, are included in other nonoperating income (loss), net.

-Excess of Revenue over Expenses-The performance indicator is the excess of revenue over expenses.
-Excess of revenue over expenses includes all changes in unrestricted net assets except for income from discontinued operations, permanent transfers of assets to and from affiliates for other than goods and services, contributions of long-lived assets (including assets acquired using contributions, which by donor restriction were to be used for the purpose of acquiring such assets), distributions to noncontrolling interests, and pension-related changes other than net periodic pension costs.
+Excess of Revenue over Expenses - The performance indicator is the excess of revenue over expenses.
+Excess of revenue over expenses includes all changes in unrestricted net assets except for permanent transfers of assets to and from affiliates for other than goods and services, contributions of long-lived assets (including assets acquired using contributions, which by donor restriction were to be used for the purpose of acquiring such assets), distributions to noncontrolling interests, and pension-related changes other than net periodic pension costs.